Scanning the internal network using SimpleXML

 If error messages are suppressed it is still possible to work out if a service is running on the port by comparing the time taken to connect to a known open port (such as localhost:80) to known closed port.
 Using this technique its possible to scan the networks attached to the XML parser endpoint for services that otherwise might be blocked to the outside world by a firewall.

-XML for Local File Inclusion
+XML for Arbitrary File Disclosure

 <!DOCTYPE scan [<!ENTITY test SYSTEM "file:///etc/passwd">]>